MrStickyPiston/MrStickyPiston/index.md

 ## about me
-I am a programmer and like to build discord bots and make minecraft mods.
+I am a programmer and i like to build discord bots and to make minecraft mods.

 I also make minecraft renders like this one: